DeepwaterExploration/legacydocs/docs/guides/blueos_companion.md

 # BlueOS Companion Setup for exploreHD

-If you have multiple exploreHDs and you would like to stream them simultaneously, you can use the new [BlueOS System](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.0/).
+If you have multiple exploreHDs and you would like to stream them simultaneously, you can use the new BlueOS Companion.
+The installation instructions can be accessed on the official site [here](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.0/).

 :::{dropdown} Streaming with BlueOS Companion